nkratzke/EasyMySQL/README.md

 ### Tips for troubleshooting ###

-If you want to provide your own databases, you must assure that your database definition file provided via the <code>url</code> parameter is valid and processable by MySQL.
+If you want to provide your own databases, you must assure that your database definition file provided via the <code>url</code> parameter is valid and processable by MySQL as well as downloadable by curl (which is used behind the scenes to do that).

-If it works in MySQL Workbench it should work with this container.
+If it works in MySQL Workbench, it should work with this container.

 Nevertheless, if your are running into troubles you should start your container with the <code>-t</code> parameter of docker.
 This will forward the output of the container